tommy-mor/glue-statistics/DOCUMENTATION.rst

 Your repository should have:

-* A folder name YOURDATAVIEWER
+* A folder named YOURDATAVIEWER
 	* The config.py file renamed as YOURDATAVIEWER.py
 	* __init__.py
 	* version.py